learn-co-curriculum/phase-3-ruby-oo-basics-putting-the-pieces-together-lab/README.md

 classes, and then create instances, or individual "members", of those classes that can interact with one another.

-One common misperception about OOP is that everything MUST model the _real world_.
+One common misconception about OOP is that everything MUST model the _real world_.
 If we limit our objects to things in the real world, the limitations will start jumping out at us.